-For the period 2023-2026: President of the Appeals Arbitration Division: Ms Corinne Schmidhauser Deputy President of the Appeals Arbitration Division: Dr Elisabeth Steiner b.
-President/Deputy President Ordinary Arbitration Division c.
-President/Deputy President Anti-Doping Division
+For the period 2023-2026: President of the Appeals Arbitration Division: Ms Corinne Schmidhauser Deputy President of the Appeals Arbitration Division: Dr Elisabeth Steiner c.
+President/Deputy President of the Anti-Doping Division

 The President of the Ordinary Arbitration Division presides over the Ordinary Arbitration Division of the CAS.
 The role primarily involves issuing orders on procedural matters and appointing CAS arbitrators as Panel Presidents and Sole Arbitrators, in accordance with the arbitration rules set out in the Code of Sports-related Arbitration.